Spouse visa, Section 30 Residence Act

 Does a foreign marriage have to be recognized in Germany?

 No. If the marriage was validly concluded abroad, the marriage does not need to be separately recognized in Germany.
 Foreign marriages are valid in Germany.
-However, for this to be valid, the marriage must be valid abroad.
-The validity is then determined either by the law of the country in which the marriage was concluded or by the law of the spouses' nationality (alternative connection).
+However, for this to happen, the marriage must be valid abroad.
+The validity of the marriage is then determined either by the law of the country in which the marriage was concluded or by the law of the spouses' nationality (alternative connection).
 There is also no "registry office reservation" for third-country nationals; this only applies to Germans.

-When is a marriage concluded abroad (under German law) valid?
+When is a marriage concluded abroad valid (under German law)?

 A foreign marriage is considered valid in Germany if the formal requirements (Art.
 11 EBGB) and the substantive law (Art.
-13 EBGB) of the state in which the wedding took place were observed.
+13 EBGB) of the state in which the marriage took place were observed.

 Can marriages also be concluded between absent people (marriage by proxy)?